HigherOrderCO/HVM/HOW.md

 **5.** Even though the user-facing language makes no distinction between constructors and functions, the runtime does, for optimality purposes.
 Specifically, a duplication is only applied for constructors that are not used as functions.
-This equal treatment means we can write copatterns easily in HVM;
+This equal treatment means we can write Copatterns easily in HVM;
 see the bonus section.

 #### Example